arjeta-rushiti/data-science-portfolio/pancreatic_cancer_urinary_biomarkers/README.md

 The table below summarizes all computed results.
 It includes the performance scores (training and testing accuracy and AUC scores) for the three classifiers: RF, SVC, and KNN, as well as for the VottingClassifier ensemble.
 For each classifier, the best performing hyperparameters as selected from the grid search are also listed.
-In addition, the table displays the training and validation AUC scores reported by Debernardi et al. using a bootstrap aggregation of a logistic regression model.
+In addition, the table displays the training and validation AUC scores reported by [Debernardi et al.](https://doi.org/10.1371/journal.pmed.1003489) using a bootstrap aggregation of a logistic regression model.

 Focusing on the training accuracy which is simply the percentage of correct predictions across the individual ML models, it is clear that all perform similarly with a very small difference in the score (accuracy around 0.867).
 An improvement is seen when using the VotingClassifier such that the training accuracy is increased to 0.918.
 On the other hand, the testing accuracy is very close to the training one, with the exception of the SVC classifier, in which the testing accuracy exceeds the training one by 0.059 (5.9 %).
-Although not too large, most likely culprit for this deviation is the train/test split percentage, hence a possible solution would be to use 50 % of the data to train on, and 50 % to validate the model, as it was done by Debernardi et al.
+Although not too large, most likely culprit for this deviation is the train/test split percentage, hence a possible solution would be to use 50 % of the data to train on, and 50 % to validate the model, as it was done by [Debernardi et al.](https://doi.org/10.1371/journal.pmed.1003489).

 Judging the performance of the models based on the AUC scores which compares the relation between True Positive Rate and False Positive Rate, a high AUC train and test score (>0.940) is obtained across all models indicating that all classifiers can effectively distinguish between healthy and cancer patients, with the RF outperforming the rest.

 However, to be able to draw more direct comparisons with the published results, the AUC score should be determined at different thresholds of sensitivity (SN) and specificity (SP).
-I note that Debernardi et al. report the AUC scores at a pre-selected cutoff of >80 % for the affiliated PancRISK score.
+I note that [Debernardi et al.](https://doi.org/10.1371/journal.pmed.1003489) report the AUC scores at a pre-selected cutoff of >80 % for the affiliated PancRISK score.

 <p align="center">
 <img src="https://github.com/arjeta-rushiti/data-science-portfolio/blob/main/pancreatic_cancer_urinary_biomarkers/results.png" width=70% height=70%>